dwyl/PWA-Liveview/README.md

   - [Resources](#resources)
   - [License](#license)

-## Context
+## What?

+Context: we want to experiment PWA webapps using Phoenix LiveView.

+What are we building?
+A two pages webapp.
-We mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
+On the first page, we mimic a shopping cart where users can pick items until stock is depleted, at which point the stock is replenished.
+On the second page, we propose an interactive map with a form where two users can edit collaboratively a form to display markers on the map.

 ## Why?